 The large collection of Vincent van Gogh paintings is a major attraction of the Kröller-Müller Museum in the Hoge Veluwe Park in the Netherlands near the cities Apeldoorn and Arnhem – an easy day trip from Amsterdam.

 The Kröller-Müller Museum is one of the most popular museums in the Netherlands.
-It famously owns the second largest collection of Vincent van Gogh paintings and drawings in the world but is also visited for its huge sculpture garden and vast collection of mostly 19th and 20th century art.
-The Kröller-Müller Museum is inside the Hoge Veluwe National Park near Arnhem and Apeldoorn but is also a popular day trip destination from Amsterdam, Rotterdam and cities in the Ruhr.
+It famously owns the second largest collection of Vincent van Gogh paintings and drawings in the world but is also visited for its huge sculpture garden and a vast collection of mostly 19th and 20th-century art.
+The Kröller-Müller Museum is inside the Hoge Veluwe National Park near Arnhem and Apeldoorn but is also a popular day-trip destination from Amsterdam, Rotterdam, and cities in the Ruhr.
 Tiqets sells online advance tickets for the museum and park.

 Kröller-Müller Museum in The Netherlands

 The Kröller-Müller Museum in the heart of the Hoge Veluwe National Park in Gelderland in the Netherlands has the second largest collection of Vincent van Gogh works in the world and one of the largest sculpture gardens in Europe.
 With around 400,000 annual visitors, it is one of the most popular museums in the Netherlands but never as crowded as the Van Gogh Museum or Rijksmuseum in Amsterdam.